Minijump/Squirrel/README.md

 * Add actions (expl: Possibility to edit a cell value directly)

 ### To do UX
-* dropdown button for table button; we see the 2 parts of the button when hover + clicking on the outer part does not work
 * Data source file settings; we should see that there is a file/see file name at least.
 Actual code display an empty field, than at forn submit we detect if a file was added to know if we should chqnge something, this is not very clear.
 * InfoColModal "most common values" is ugly.
 Change that if not too complex, else wait for graphs implementation.